Thais brace for recession as crisis nears crunch time

 The intractable crisis centres on the political dominance of the billionaire Shinawatra family, and the slim prospect of a resolution has been sapping consumer confidence, which sank in February to a 12 and a half-year low.

-Economists say five months of sporadic violence and anti-government blockades that have scared off tourists could cost 300 billion baht ($9.3 billion) in lost revenue.
+Economists say five months of sporadic violence and anti-government blockades that have scared off tourists could cost 300 billion baht in lost revenue.

 Some businesses fear the Teflon coating on what's for years been one of Asia's most resilient economies could finally be wearing off.

 "Consumers have no mood to spend.
 We've seen demand falling in every segment of our products," said Boonkiat Chokwatana, chairman of consumer product distributor I.C.C.
-International Pcl, which saw first-quarter sales fall 20 percent.
+International Pcl (ICC.BK), which saw first-quarter sales fall 20 percent.

 "In more than 43 years in business, we've never needed to cut our costs, even during the 1997 financial crisis.
 This year the situation is quite critical."